smallpaes/nextmeal/README.md

 As a visitor, you may:
 1. Learn more about the platform and how it works
 2. Check out all the restaurants currently serving on the platform
-3. Check out the detail of all the meal plans available
+3. Check out the detail of all the subscription plans available
-4. Visit our F.A.Q page for all the questions and response
+4. Visit our F.A.Q page for all the frequently asked questions and answers
 5. Sign up for a Nextmeal account to start the journey